guillaumevpayet/remote-numpad/README.md

 The *SettingsActivity* is the activity which allows the user to select the interface through which to send the inputs and the location of the server.

-The lastest stable release can be obtained from the [Google Play Store](https://play.google.com/store/apps/details?id=com.guillaumepayet.remotenumpad&hl=en_US)
+A short tutorial on how to use Remote Numpad can be found [on Youtube](https://www.youtube.com/watch?v=xTfQparcgg4) and the latest stable release can be obtained from the
+[Google Play Store](https://play.google.com/store/apps/details?id=com.guillaumepayet.remotenumpad&hl=en_US)

 ## Compilation